hanyeah/digital-circuit-simulation/README.md

 (D-latch 1 1) -> 1 ; set
 (D-latch ?
 0) -> 1 ; preserve state
 ```
+A circuit can have more than one output, of course.\
 A ternary logic is used:
 - 0 = false
 - 1 = true
 - ? = indeterminate

 A number of gates is predefined, such as And, Or, Nand, Nor, Xor, Not and more.\
+And, Or, Nand, Nor and Xor accept an arbitrary number of inputs.\
 Some tools are included such as:
 - for the preparation of truth-tables
 - for running a circuit with a sequence of inputs